cyklo/Bukkit-OtherBlocks/README.md

 OtherBlocks
 ===========

-This is a plugin for the Bukkit, the Minecraft server mod.
+OtherBlocks is a plugin for the Minecraft Bukkit API that lets you completely customize what blocks and dead mobs drop when they are destroyed.
+Apples from leaves, no more broken glass, you name it!

 The related discussion thread for this plugin is located at <http://forums.bukkit.org/threads/4072/>